The Molecular and Genomic Basis of Phenotypic Innovations:

 We concentrate on some major transitions which happened during the development of extant life forms: signalling across multicellular organisms, placentation in mammals, the emergence of holometabolism in insects and the onset and reversal of ageing.

 Furthermore, to catch novel genes "in the act" of emergence, we investigated genomes not only between species but also from populations and, as an outgroup, their closely related sister species.
 We determine, using gene and domain prediction programmes, novel ORFs, their expression (RNAseq) and, if necessary, confirm them e.g. with (long-read and primer walking) PCR and qPCR.
-We are currently screening several systems (populations of fish, mice and flies) to achieve a good genomic coverage for detecting possible recent emergence and reconstruct ancestral sequences which can then be tested for their genetic origin and investigate their structural and biophysical properties.
+We are currently screening several systems (populations of fish, mice, flies, and human) to achieve a good genomic coverage for detecting possible recent emergence and reconstruct ancestral sequences which can then be tested for their genetic origin and investigate their structural and biophysical properties with the help of TSA, CD, NMR, and phage display experiments.
+Additonally, we aim to examine the behavior of the predicted ancestoral de novo gene compared to the existing one in vitro Drosophila experiments.

 Funding: Leibniz Gemeinschaft (2013 -- 2016);